davidgranstrom/git-presentation/git.md

            new file:   README
 ```

---
 We can see that the status has changed.
 The file is now to git in a state called "staged".

-In order for git to record it we need to `commit` it.
+In order for git to begin to track it we need to `commit` it.

 ---